LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 * The recommended upstream bandwidth requirements is 1500 kbit/s
 * Large rendered websites > 2 MB (DOM tree) can lead to a significant delay until the website is fully visible to the agent (waiting time 15 sec. or more to view the page)
+* If your website is continuously changing elements of the DOM tree, this can lead to delays when synchronizing the state between vistior and agent
 * Your website should make sparse use of background animations (animations without user interaction)
 * The real-time experience is affected by several applications competing for upstream bandwidth on the consumer’s system